tranhelen/tranhelen/_posts/2016-12-12-dateswithlucy.md

 Volumetric dosing allows you to more or less take the same amount each time instead of leaving it up to chance.
 It's still not an exact science, but for a home DIY-er, it's the best you can do.

 Micro-dosages are between 10-20ug (micrograms).
 A _tab_, or one _hit_, starts at 100ug and climb upwards so a micro-dose is much less than you would usually take.
-Fun-tertainment doses at around the 100-200ug mark.
+Fun-tertainment doses are around the 100-200ug mark.
 At such a low dosage (for me, 10ug) you receive none of the hallucinogenic effects which Lucy is famous for.
 What you get is, generally, a mood amplifier.

 ## The Experiment